Ex-footballer Kevin Campbell’s family have questions on treatment, coroner told

 It also emerged that Manchester University NHS Foundation Trust, which manages the MRI, had declared a Level 5 patient safety incident – the most serious category – about aspects of his care.

+On Wednesday, a pre-inquest review hearing was told that level was downgraded as a subsequent mortality review by the hospital had concluded his death was “possibly avoidable but not very likely”.

-It was said Mr Campbell had been fit and well until around January 2024 when he had a number of stays in hospital before his final admission to the MRI from May of that year.
+Mr Campbell was said to be fit and well until around January 2024 when he had a number of stays in hospital before his final admission to the MRI from May of that year.

 Lawyer Sebastian Naughton, representing Mr Campbell’s family, said the MRI’s own investigation had identified “some shortcomings” in treatment, with reference to a delay in diagnosis during his final spell at the MRI.